 - Recommendation letters need to be tailored to the application.
 Strong letters from highly accomplished leaders are common, but when they are personalized and tailored to you and your proposed research, reviewers pay more attention.

-- Recommendation letters should come from someone the you have interacted with who can write about the you and your mentor/training environment.
+- Recommendation letters should come from someone you have interacted with who can write about you and your mentor/training environment.

 Contact the Program Officer (PO)

 I previously provided advice to reach out to your PO prior to submission in order to start building a relationship with the institute.
 The faculty I spoke with also suggested reaching out to the PO post-submission.